TimJJTing/Personal-Website/src/routes/about/about.md

 ## Summary

-Senior BI engineer with expertise in designing scalable, data-driven solutions that empower decision-making through advanced visualization and business intelligence tools.
-Proven ability to collaborate with data scientists and data engineers to deliver data-intensive applications, enhancing operational efficiency and decision-making for C-suite executives and 30+ departments.
-Proficient in Python, JavaScript, SQL, Django, React, Svelte, Deck.gl, D3.js, Three.js, Docker, and Kubernetes.
+Senior Frontend Engineer with a strong focus on designing intuitive, visual, and data-driven applications that empower users through seamless interaction and advanced visualizations.
+Skilled in modern JavaScript frameworks, data visualization libraries, and creating highly performant, responsive applications.
+Proven ability to collaborate effectively with designers, data scientists, and engineers to build impactful solutions aligned with user needs and business goals.
+Proficient in JavaScript, Svelte, React, Three.js, D3.js, and backend development with Python and Django, with extensive knowledge of Docker and Kubernetes for deployment efficiency.

 ## Experience